Unbinning global LHC analyses: Processes, operators, and training setup

 For learning the differential cross-section ratios $R_i$ and $R_{ij}$, we use a multi-layer perceptron (MLP) with five hidden layers, each consisting of 128 nodes.
 As activation function, we use the cumulative distribution function of the Gaussian distribution (GELU).
 As inputs, we use the four-vectors of all final-state particles, complemented by a selection of high-level features like the $VV$-invariant mass.
 Training is done for each process separately using 80\% of the fractionally smeared dataset for training and 20\% for validation.
 After training for 100--200 epochs using a cosine annealing scheduler with an initial learning rate of $10^{-4}$, we select the best model based on the validation loss.

-By default, we regress all non-zero $R_i$ and $R_{ij}$ simultaneously, summing the corresponding losses.
-Only for the $ZH$ and $WW$ processes, we learn $R_{\cHD}$ and $R_{\cHD^2}$ separately, to improve the numerical stability.
+By default, we regress all non-zero $R_i$ and $R_{ij}$ simultaneously with a single MLP having one output node per target summing the corresponding losses.
+Only for the $ZH$ and $WW$ processes, we learn $R_{\cHD}$ and $R_{\cHD^2}$ with seperate MLPs to improve the numerical stability.
 For the $WH$ process, we also exploit that \cHD only rescales the SM amplitude, as can be seen via the Feynman rules listed in App.~\ref{app:SMEFT_Feynman_rules}.
 Consequently, $R_{\cHD}$ and $R_{\cHD^2}$ are constants, and $R_{\cHD\cHq}\sim R_{\cHq}$ as well as $R_{\cHD\cHW} \sim R_{\cHW}$.

 As discussed in Sec.~\ref{sec:limit_setting_and_coverage}, we checked the coverage of the learned likelihoods finding good agreement with the nominal confidence level.
 More detailed results are collected in App.~\ref{app:coverage}.